 The instructor will submit a written report Report of Academic Integrity Violation

-of the violation and grade sanction to the Department Chairperson and Sandra Rhoten, Associate Dean, Dean of Students Office, Judicial Affairs as soon as possible, preferably within 15 calendar days from discovery, but no later
+of the violation and grade sanction to the Department Chairperson and Sandra Rhoten, Associate Dean, Dean of Students Office, Student Conduct as soon as possible, preferably within 15 calendar days from discovery, but no later

 than 30 calendar days after the first day of classes of the regular semester following the grade assignment.
-Copies of the supporting documents such as the exam, crib notes or the plagiarized paper with a copy of source material should be included with the report to Judicial Affairs.
+Copies of the supporting documents such as the exam, crib notes or the plagiarized paper with a copy of source material should be included with the report to Student Conduct.

-The student may accept voluntary resolution of the complaint by the Student Conduct Administrator who is the Associate Dean, Dean of Students Office, Judicial Affairs, which may include warning, probation, suspension, expulsion and/or other educational sanctions.
+The student may accept voluntary resolution of the complaint by the Student Conduct Administrator who is the Associate Dean, Dean of Students Office, Student Conduct, which may include warning, probation, suspension, expulsion and/or other educational sanctions.

 A formal hearing of the allegation may occur before a Hearing Officer appointed by the President, with the Student Conduct Administrator representing the University.
 The instructor may be called to present testimony.